 Welcome to the Foundation Stage.
 Within our unit we have FS1 and FS2 children who work together as a partnership in a stimulating, friendly and welcoming environment.
-Our FS1 staff (Miss Scargill, Miss Lattimore and Miss Spivey) work together to nurture the youngest of our children at this crucial time of the year.
+Our FS1 staff (Miss Scargill, Miss Lattimore and Miss Spivey) work together to nurture the youngest of our children at this crucial stage of their school life.
 Alongside this team we have Mrs Everitt, Mrs Campbell and Mrs Woodward who teach the FS2 children.

 “Children learn as they play.
 Most importantly, in play children learn how to learn.”

-As always, we have focused on developing the children's Personal, Social and Emotional Development, Physical Development and Communication and Language skills during the Autumn term, alongside the rest of the curriculum.
+As always, we have focused on developing the children's Personal, Social and Emotional Development, Physical Development and Communication and Language skills, alongside the rest of the curriculum.
 If you follow our school Twitter feed (@Gilberdykerocks) you will see how well the children are doing and what activities they take part in on a weekly basis.

 We do our utmost to ensure that the routine for your child remains stable as we know how important it is for children to feel settled in order to feel safe.
 With this in mind, as our new children enter the setting the routine will not change.